 GH: Near the end there’s some plum notes like plum skin.

-TG: What about things like flowers, herbs and even dirt?
+TG: What about things like flowers, herbs, and even earth?

 GH: There’s kind of a cured leather or cured fruit leather to which then to me goes flat.
 It’s not amorphous anymore and that I think is just associated with fruit leather.
 Whenever I think of fruit leather I always think of flat.